 At the very top of the window, there are the different menues, which give you access to a tremendous amount of different functions and dialogs.
 Take your time to take a look around, so you can get a rough first impression of all the possibilities Inkscape has to offer.
 Don’t be afraid, even if at first, all these terms you will see may seem confusing!

 The basic functionalities of Inkscape are easy to learn and to use, and at the beginning, you will easily do without most of the cool extra functionalities.
 On the other hand, it is useful to at least know that they exist, in case you should need them some time.

 Below the menu bar, there is the bar for quick access to the dialogs (command bar).
+Depending on the format of your screen, this bar may also be found vertically on the right side of the Inkscape window.
 From here, you can access all the important dialogs quickly – e.g. the one for saving, the one for the text properties or the one that allows you to change fill and stroke.
 Furthermore, this bar also contains the buttons for undoing and grouping.
 Hover over each button with the mouse cursor and read the tool tips, to find out what they are for.

 Below the command bar, you can see the tool controls bar.
 The icons in this bar change, depending upon the tool which is currently active.
 Here, too, every field or button shows a tool tip when you point at it with the mouse.
 Try it out!

 At the left, there is your tool box.
 This is the place where you can choose if you’d like to draw, for example, a rectangle, a circle or if you’d rather like to make a new path.
 When you’ve read all tooltips for the tool box, come back here to read on.